A Sufficient Statistic for Influence in Structured Multiagent Environments: IBA With Intra-Stage Dependencies

 \subsubsection{Exerted vs. Experienced Influence}

-Here we make a reinterpretation of the experienced influence at stage $t+1$ as the result of the influence exterted at stage $\ts$ plus the effect of the intra-stage effects.
-While this does not fundamentally change anything about the definition of influence per \dfn\ref{dfn:influence}, it may provide some insight on the nature with which influence manifests itself in settings with intra-stage connections.
+Here we make a reinterpretation of the experienced influence at stage $t+1$ as the result of the influence exerted at stage $\ts$ plus the effect of the intra-stage effects.
+While this does not fundamentally change anything about the definition of influence per \dfn\ref{dfn:influence}, it may provide some insight on the nature with which influence manifests itself in settings with intra-stage connections, and provide guidance for possible implementations.

 In particular, it is possible to define a distribution, only in terms of variables at stage $\ts$, which acts as a sufficient statistic to predict the intra-stage source.
 The intuition is that the \emph{experienced influence,} can be thought of as being induced by the \emph{exerted influence:}\textbf{ } \begin{itemize} \item \textbf{Exerted Influence (at stage~$t$):